Living paycheck to paycheck is a reality for many Americans.

 The first thing people need to do is track their spending and their income for at least one month so they can create a budget.

 Lucky for you, I’ve created a free budgeting worksheet printable that you can use to do just that.
+It’s available in both PDF and spreadsheet form.

 First, I’ll explain how to get started with the worksheet and how to use it.
 Then, I’ll share how you can get your free copy to start using today.